ECLipsE-Gen-Local: Efficient Compositional Local Lipschitz Estimates for Deep Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we introduced ECLipsE-Gen-Local, a compositional framework that provides certified upper bounds for the Lipschitz constants of deep feedforward networks.
 By adapting SDP-based Lipschitz certificates to accommodate heterogeneous slope bounds for the activation functions, systematically incorporating local information on the input-region, and decomposing the large-scale SDP for Lipschitz estimation into sequential sub-problems, our algorithms provide provably valid and tight estimates with linear complexity in depth.
 Notably, we propose a variant that provides closed-form solutions at each sequential sub-problem, achieving near-instantaneous computation while retaining certification guarantees.
 Through extensive experiments, we showed that our methods deliver outstanding scalability and produce substantially tighter bounds than global approaches, with local estimates approaching the the exact Lipschitz constant in small regions.
+Finally, since our certificate relies only on affine transformations and sector-bounded activations, it is natural to extend this framework to other architectures such as Convolutional Neural Networks and Residual Networks.
 Future work will focus on extending the framework to other architectures, and on integrating local Lipschitz certificates into robust training for safety-critical tasks.